 ‘Sufficiency’ economic principles more valid than ever in Thailand 4.0 era with new technology

 Progressive policies are easier, in fact, for the Thai government to implement in a more dynamic economy than those that exist in western Europe.
 There have been calls by some influential thinkers in Thailand also to mould government policy in the Kingdom along its own traditional path, best suited to Thai society and its traditions.

 Thailand’s revered monarch, King Bhumibol Adulyadej, in his later years, emphasised the proposition of a ‘sufficiency economy’ so as to avoid the excesses of consumerism, consumption and inequality.
 This is particularly appropriate as Thailand rolls out and progresses further with its ambitious Thailand 4.0 programme targeting higher incomes and the implementation of new technology.

 Economist calls for more ‘sufficiency economy’ thinking to be included in government policy

-Thailand’s focusing on growth areas in the economy including a fledgling technology and internet business sector targeting Asia and world markets
+Thailand’s focus on growth areas in the economy including a fledgling technology and internet business sector targeting Asia and world markets